starmaid/starmaid.github.io/resume.md

 I can simulate and optimize orbits with...
 - FreeFlyer
 - GMAT
-- Painfully implemented equations myself in MATLAB
+- My own equations in MATLAB

 I can manage a project with...
 - Jira+Confluence, Trello